 We like to open German Sandwich Day with Butterbrot — that German cultural titan.
 Starting the celebration that way feels ceremonial.
-But we do sometimes like to make it a little more hefty.
+But we do sometimes like to make our Butterbrot a little more hefty.
 Here again, we start with the bread.
-Then we pick our favorite fillers: meats, cheeses, vegetables, sauerkraut, pickles, more cheese, potatoes, more meat, mustard, more pickles.
-We stack that thing up like Dagwood Bumstead and make a Butterbrot for the true gourmand.
+Then, we pick our favorite fillers: meats, cheeses, vegetables, sauerkraut, pickles, more cheese, potatoes, more meat, mustard, more pickles.
+We stack that thing up Dagwood Bumstead-style and make a Butterbrot for the true gourmand.
 Guten Appetit!

 After building your perfect German sandwich, plop down on the couch and watch a classic German film.
-From the silent era ("The Cabinet of Dr. Caligari") to the modern day ("The Lives of Others") and everything in between, there's much greatness to choose from.
+From the silent era ("The Cabinet of Dr. Caligari") to the modern day ("The Lives of Others") and everything in between, there's so much greatness from which to choose.

 Make a list of your family members' and friends' favorite ingredients, then surprise them with a sit-down soirée.
 As we've repeatedly emphasized, there's no limit to the combos you can create so that everyone can start to hone in on their favorite German sandwich.

 According to the Guinness World Records, the largest sandwich ever made weighed 5,440 pounds.
 It included 1,032 pounds of corned beef and 530 pounds of cheese.
 Open wide!

 A popular street food sandwich in Germany is the Döner, which originated in Turkey.

 Bring me a Fischbrötchen